Suzuki Suzulight: Development

-For 1961, the Suzulight TL II was presented.
-A new pressed steel grille in place of the TL's simple mesh and chrome rubbing strips on the bumpers enhanced its look, and there was also a second windshield wiper.
+During 1960, the Suzulight TL II was presented.
+A new pressed steel grille in place of the TL's simple mesh, and chrome rubbing strips on the bumpers enhanced its look, and there was also a second windshield wiper.
 The engine received some improvements such as larger bearings and the gear linkage was change from a cable operated one to a more precise mechanical linkage.
 The price dropped to ¥360,000.
 Next year's TL III, introduced in October 1961, continued this trend, dropping down to ¥345,000 while offering a new, fully synchronized four-speed transmission.
 The TL III also received an updated dash and turn signals integrated into a new grille and taillights instead of on the B-pillar.
 The sheet metal was changed to accommodate new doorhandles, but the biggest difference was at the rear, where there was a horizontally split two-piece tailgate.
 The TL III was marketed as the "Suzulight Van 360".

 The TL Van was exported in small numbers, with English-language brochures printed.
 A single car was sent to New York City in 1960, with the intent of putting the TL on sale in the United States for $1,300.
 In 1962, 238 examples were assembled in Arica, Chile.
 150 of these were classified as "Stations" and the remaining 88 as "furgones", i.e. small vans.
 It is unknown how these relate to the single model available in Japan, a light van with a folding rear seat.